hotwire-django/turbo-django/doc/source/tutorial/part_2.rst

 Views and URLs
 ================================

-This tutorial uses generic class-based views to keep the tutorial consise.
+This tutorial uses generic class-based views to keep the tutorial concise.
 Add generic `List`, `Detail`, and `Update` views to ``chat/views.py``, and the urls to access them.
 There is nothing turbo-specific in the following section - we'll be adding that next.

 .. code-block:: python
     :caption: chat/views.py